 Once we finish arguing and being offended, new and different perspectives are quite fascinating.
 There is a lot to digest and think about.
 The national dialogue has opened up new ways of studying old subjects, like Robert E Lee.
 Studying history and preserving a myth are two separate things.
 We must be clear about what we are doing.

 America has long been held together by the thought that the North and South made amends after the Civil War, and that both sides were empathetic and saw the other’s point of view even if they did not agree.
 And, perhaps this is true to some extent — white Southerners could understand white northerners wishing to preserve the Union; white northerners came to understand that white Southerners thought they were doing right by their families and communities.
 White people could assume that everybody intended the best and forgave their one-time enemies.
 So, there was peace… as long as the role of black people in American society wasn’t discussed as the primary factor for the war, or as something that required time, money, and action afterword.
 Instead, both sides were allowed to keep their heroes and traditions and ultimately their thinking.
 It did not hurt white Northerners to let white Southerners continue to be racist.

 Simply, what’s missing entirely from the “forgive, understand and forget” narrative are black people.
 Forget them, and white men can shake hands.
 Insert them, and any peace becomes uncomfortable and capable of re-igniting the hostility.
-Imagine if the north pushed back hard on Jim Crow and segregation, or pushed for greater inclusivity.
-A hundred years later, with the Civil Rights Act and Voting Rights Act, there was turmoil and disgust.
+Imagine if the north pushed back hard on Jim Crow and segregation, or pushed for greater inclusivity at the time.
+There was turmoil and disgust a hundred years later, with the Civil Rights Act and Voting Rights Act.

 Anyway, that’s what I’m considering this evening, based on what I’m learning and forever limited by my knowledge of history.